appscode/pharm-controller-manager/docs/reference/cloud-controller-manager_up.md

       --leader-elect                            Start a leader election client and gain leadership before executing the main loop.
 Enable this when running replicated components for high availability. (default true)
       --leader-elect-lease-duration duration    The duration that non-leader candidates will wait after observing a leadership renewal until attempting to acquire leadership of a led but unrenewed leader slot.
 This is effectively the maximum duration that a leader can be stopped before it is replaced by another candidate.
 This is only applicable if leader election is enabled. (default 15s)
       --leader-elect-renew-deadline duration    The interval between attempts by the acting master to renew a leadership slot before it stops leading.
 This must be less than or equal to the lease duration.
 This is only applicable if leader election is enabled. (default 10s)
       --leader-elect-resource-lock endpoints    The type of resource object that is used for locking during leader election.
-Supported options are endpoints (default) and `configmap`. (default "endpoints")
+Supported options are endpoints (default) and `configmaps`. (default "endpoints")
       --leader-elect-retry-period duration      The duration the clients should wait between attempting acquisition and renewal of a leadership.
 This is only applicable if leader election is enabled. (default 2s)
       --master string                           The address of the Kubernetes API server (overrides any value in kubeconfig).
       --min-resync-period duration              The resync period in reflectors will be random between MinResyncPeriod and 2*MinResyncPeriod. (default 12h0m0s)